 Some countries decriminalized ibogaine only for medical reasons, such as New Zealand.
 Other countries have unregulated laws for ibogaine.
 The substance is legal to possess in Brazil, Mexico, South Africa, Gabon, and Costa Rica.
 Even with current regulations, many treatment centers exist in Mexico, Europe, South Africa, and Southeast Asia.

-Now there are many ibogaine centers and underground practitioners offering it for addiction treatment.
+Now there are many ibogaine centers and underground practitioners offering ibogaine for addiction treatment.

 Pharmacology: What Does Ibogaine Do to My Brain?